Ján Vojtaššák: Anti-communism

 On 5 May 1945, he was arrested, eventually being released in November 1945, at which point he returned to his native Spiš region.
 There, he was very active in the life of the Catholic Church.
 After the communist coup d'état in February 1948, he actively spoke against the communist regime closing down of religious schools in the country.
 He refused to allow any Communist interference in the Church whatsoever.
 In 1949 Vojtaššák was put under surveillance by the StB (State Security).
 In September 1950 he was arrested and transferred to a holding cell of Ruzyně Prison in Prague.
 There he was violently interrogated until the end of the year.
 Despite the harsh interrogations and his age (73 years), he refused to sign a forced confession.

 In January 1951 Vojtaššák alongside two other Slovak bishops were tried in Bratislava court.
 The show trial resulted in a prison sentence of 24 years for treason, espionage and other charges.
 He was interred in Valdice Prison, then Leopoldov Prison, and eventually in June 1956 in Pankrác Prison.
 During his imprisonment Vojtaššák was beaten and tortured, which took a toll on his health.
 Based on that, his sentence was temporarily suspended, and he was placed in a de facto house arrest in Děčín.
 In April 1959 he was arrested again for allegedly organizing a plot of Spiš priests.
 Vojtaššák was interrogated in several places, eventually landing again in Pankrác and Valdice prisons.
 His health was deteriorating further.
 In October 1963 he was released following the presidential amnesty for some political prisoners.
 Vojtaššák wanted to return to Slovakia but the government ordered him a permanent residency in a retirement house for priests in Senohraby near Prague, where he lived until his death two years later.

 Proposed beatification

-In 1995, Pope John Paul II suggested that Vojtaššák should be canonized, which was opposed by Israeli historians and the Slovak Jewish community.
+In 1995, Pope John Paul II suggested that Vojtaššák should be canonized, which was opposed by Slovak and Israeli historians and the Jewish community.
 The historians presented evidence of his involvement in the Holocaust in an open letter to the Vatican.
 Jaroslav Franek, the president of the Central Union of Jewish Religious Communities in the Slovak Republic, said "Bishop Vojtaššák failed morally both as a person and a politician".
 Vojtaššák was also supported by Slovak clergy including František Tondra, president of the Slovak Bishops' Conference, who has lobbied for Vojtaššák's canonization.
 The beatification process was halted due to the opposition.
 The case for his beatification was restarted and is ongoing as of 2019.